-Have you ever gotten down to play with your Goldendoodle and suddenly had to hold your nose because of their breath?
+Have you ever gotten down to play with your dog and suddenly had to hold your nose because of their breath?
 If you have, it’s important for you to understand that just as you need to maintain good oral health for fresh breath, Goldendoodles also need to be provied with proper dental care.

 Let’s start today’s blog post by learning more about the possible reasons behind your doodle’s bad breath.
 This is important since the causes can have major implications on the overall health of your canine companion.